Best Easter Ski Resorts: Snow-Sure Easter Ski Holidays 2025

 Well known as a family-friendly resort, La Plagne offers numerous quality ski schools, a kindergarten and a jam-packed events program.

-Geneva to La Plagne transfers take on average 2 hours 40 minutes.
+Getting there: Geneva to La Plagne transfers take on average 2 hours 40 minutes.

-Alpe d’Huez Easter Skiing
+Alpe d’Huez Easter skiing

 Thanks to the lifts built on the resort’s glacier, skiing in Alpe d’Huez during springtime is now an option.
 Access to the highest ski lifts is open until the end of April.